vtexdocs/dev-portal-content/docs/guides/Master Data/getting-started-1/starting-to-work-on-master-data-with-json-schema.md

 - [Get schemas by name](https://developers.vtex.com/vtex-rest-api/reference/getschemabyname)
 - [Save schema by name](https://developers.vtex.com/vtex-rest-api/reference/saveschemabyname)

-Below you can learn more about how to set up your JSON schemas, and some Master Data features you can use with them
+Below you can learn more about how to set up your JSON schemas, and some Master Data features you can use with them.

 ## Configuring a JSON Schema